zebrunner/community-edition/docs/user-guide.md

 <parameter name="jenkinsEnvironments" value="DEMO"/>
 ```
 * Commit and merge.
-* You will see "Job1" Job after Scan is finished (automatic or manual).
+* After Scan is finished (automatic or manual) "Job1" test job is created in Jenkins.

 ### Run a Job
 Steps: